ZiaulChoudhury/LockFreeHopScotch/Readme.md

-Directory Structure -
+Directory Structure

-  Benchmarks - Contains the other hash table codes.
+  OurTable - Contains the code for our Hash Table.

-  Lock-Free-Hash
+  OtherTables - Contains code for the other hash tables considered in the paper.